papermerge/documentation/source/User's Manual/metadata.rst

 .. important::

     Metadata labels can be edited ONLY on the folder on which they were defined.
 Conversely, inherited metadata labels (i.e. defined on parent or ancestor folders) cannot be edited.
-For example, in Figure 6, metadata label "amount" cannot be edited on the folder "Groceries", because that label was defined on parent folder - "Expenses".
+For example, in Figure 6, metadata label "amount" cannot be edited on the context of folder "Groceries", because that label was defined on parent folder - "Expenses".

 Add, Edit, Delete Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~